Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Inverse Parameter Estimation Methodology

 \section{Inverse Parameter Estimation Methodology}

-This section puts forward a general approach for estimating the constitutive parameters based on the time-resolved measurements of forces and full-field strain, strain-rate and temperature information.
-The objective of estimating the constitutive parameters is achieved using a simple energy balance and minimizing the error between the plastic work calculated using macroscopic force measurements and that predicted based on full-field data.
-For the full-field data, we use subscripts $i$ and $j$ to refer to pixel $i \in \{1,\dots,I\}$ and frame $j\in\{1,\dots,J\}$, respectively (see Fig.~\ref{fig:full_field_data}).
+{This section puts forward a general approach for estimating the constitutive parameters based on time-resolved measurements of forces and full-field strain, strain rate and temperature information.
+The objective of estimating the constitutive parameters is achieved using the work equilibrium principle, which for our two-dimensional case is given by \cite{prager1968}:}